Unique equilibrium states for Bonatti-Viana diffeomorphisms: SRB measures and proof of theorem

 Let $k=k(\mu) = \max \{1\leq i\leq s(\mu) \, :\, \lambda_i \leq 0\}$, and let $\lambda^+(\mu) = \sum_{i>k} d_i(\mu) \lambda_i(\mu)$ be the sum of the positive Lyapunov exponents, counted with multiplicity.

 The Margulis--Ruelle inequality \cite[Theorem 10.2.1]{BP07} gives $h_\mu(f) \leq \lambda^+(\mu)$, and it was shown by Ledrappier and Young \cite{LY} that equality holds if and only if $\mu$ has absolutely continuous conditionals on unstable manifolds.
-In particular, we see that for any ergodic invariant measure $\mu$, we have
+Thus, for any ergodic invariant measure $\mu$, we have

 with equality if and only if $\mu$ is absolutely continuous on unstable manifolds.
-Thus an ergodic measure $\mu$ is an SRB measure if and only if it is hyperbolic and equality holds in \eqref{eqn:nonpos}.
+In conclusion, an ergodic measure $\mu$ is an SRB measure if and only if it is hyperbolic and equality holds in \eqref{eqn:nonpos}.